Visa Options for Studying in New Zealand – Students Visa

 Eligibility Criteria for Post Study Work visa

-Like all other Visa options, you will need to meet certain criteria to be eligible for the Post Study Work Visa.
+Like all other Visa options, you will need to meet specific criteria to be eligible for the Post Study Work Visa.
 These eligibility criteria are:

 • Identity: You must provide a valid identification proof of yourself.
 This includes two photographs and a copy of your passport certificate.

-• Health: You must be in sound health and to testify this you need to provide your medical clearance certificate.
+• Health: You must be in sound health, and to testify to this, you need to provide your medical clearance certificate.

 • Character: A police clearance certificate to prove that you have never had any criminal records earlier in your country of origin.

-• Funds: You must provide proof of your fund that ensures that you can sustain in New Zealand and take care of your expenses.
+• Funds: You must provide proof of sufficient funds to ensure that you can sustain yourself in New Zealand and cover your expenses.

 • New Zealand Education: You must have completed an accepted qualification in New Zealand.